 Generally, a concussion falls among the milder brain injuries.
 But that does not mean that you should ignore a concussion.
 The damage from a concussion might only reveal itself in the days and weeks after the initial injury.
 Repeated brain trauma can lead to degenerative brain diseases like chronic traumatic encephalopathy (CTE).
 Because of this,… read more

-Nausea After Hitting Your Head: How a Brain Injury Can Affect Your Body and Your Life
+Nausea After Hitting Head: How a Brain Injury Can Affect Your Body and Your Life

 Jason Stephens | April 20, 2021 | Brain Injuries

 When your head collides with a hard surface, it can affect your entire body in many ways.
 Your brain is responsible for many of your bodily functions.
 Because your brain rests inside of your skull, hitting your head can trigger a variety of symptoms.
-One of the potential symptoms of hitting your head is nausea…. read more
+Can hitting your head cause nausea?
+One of the potential symptoms… read more

 What Does a Concussion Do to the Brain?